 Social Graph Analysis and Attribution of Software Exploit Contributors Using GitHub (Supervisor: Jeremy Abramson)

 Attribution of threat actors is an increasingly important and difficult problem.
 One potential mitigation is the early detection of potential threat actors via analysis of open-source intelligence (OSINT).
 This project will analyze the social graph of users who contribute to, follow, star, and otherwise interact with proof-of-concept CVE implementations and other relevant potentially malicious (e.g. software vulnerability) repositories.
 These social graphs will be analyzed to see if potential “black hat” threat actors have networks that differ from their “white hat” counterparts.
 If successful, such a project could help speed the discovery of dangerous threat actors, as well as aiding in linking threat actor personas on the internet.

-Studying Anti-Science Vulnerabilities (Supervisor: Keith Burghardt and Goran Muric)
+Understanding Echo Chambers and Extremism in Social Media (Supervisor: Keith Burghardt and Goran Muric)